 A few driving considerations:

 - We don’t recommend making the trip if rain is in the forecast.
 Although we went on a cloudy day, it never rained.
-You might not get so lucky and driving on steep, twisty mountain roads when it’s raining is neither fun nor safe.
+You might not get so lucky and drive on the steep, twisty mountain roads when it’s raining is neither fun nor safe.

-- If you take a 120cc motorbike, there is one hill near the end of the drive that may require the passenger to hop off.
+- If you take a 120cc motorbike, there is one hill near the end of the drive that may need the passenger to hop off.

 - If this is your first time on a motorbike, we don’t recommend driving to Mon Cham because of a few sharp inclines and hairpin turns.
 However, if you’ve had experience riding on mountainous roads before, you should be fine.